spiral/docs/http/routing.md

 # Routing
-As any other framework spiral provides pre-built mechanism to manger you applicatin url structure, this operations performed by Http `Router` and `Route` classes.
+Like other frameworks, Spiral provides a pre-built mechanism to manage your application's url structure.
+This operation is performed by the Http `Router` and `Route` classes.

 ## What is Router?
-Router is default http endpoint (see Http Request Flow) which accepts `ServerRequestInterface` and applies it to set of created routes to find match (based on Uri, method or any other request property), when route matched Router will execute it by providing instances of `ServerRequestInterface` and `ContainerInterface`.
-The rest of logic (what controller to be called and what parameters to be passed) located in `Route` class itself.
+Router is the default http endpoint (see Http Request Flow) which accepts `ServerRequestInterface` and applies it to a set of created routes to find match (based on Uri, method or any other request property).
+When the route is matched, Router will execute it by providing instances of `ServerRequestInterface` and `ContainerInterface`.
+The rest of the logic (what controller is called and what parameters are passed) is located in the `Route` class itself.

-Let's look into `RouterInterface` to better understand how does it works:
+Let's check out the `RouterInterface` to better understand how it works:

 ```php
 interface RouterInterface